 What is the average cost of living in Philadelphia?

-MIT’s baseline for one adult is ~$3,395/mo after tax.
-Actual spend varies with rent, car ownership, and lifestyle.1
+MIT’s baseline for one adult is about $3,395/mo after tax.
+Your actual spend will vary based on rent, car ownership, and lifestyle choices.1

 Is rent expensive in Philadelphia?